-Environmental branding and experiential design are two terms commonly used by architects and designers in the planning of physical spaces for corporate office settings.
+Environmental branding and experiential design are two terms commonly used by architects and designers in the planning of physical spaces for corporate interiors.
 While many of the same principles and design elements apply to both disciplines, they serve different purposes.

 Experiential design for corporate interiors is a thoughtful approach to shaping the mood and atmosphere within an office space, and the way audiences interact with it.